rtp-aws/devpost_aws_disaster_response/bin/README.md

 # notes on bin

-script to webscrape images
+Script used to webscrape images
 ```
 scan_cameras.sh
 ```

 # cron

-The jfdcron file is a crontab file.
+Using cron to webscrape the camera files periodically.
+The `jfdcron` file is a crontab file.
 For format string see `man 5 crontab`

-list existing crontab files
+List existing crontab files
 ```
 $ crontab -l
 ```

-remove exisitng crontab files
+Remove exisitng crontab files
 ```
 $ crontab -r
 ```

-edit crontab files
+Edit crontab files
 ```
 $ crontab -e
 ```